RoadToOmega/AB-ReaLayer/README.md

 Only the JSFX is installed; no companion script, Python or Ruby is needed to use it.
 Source WAVs are not bundled.

-## Existing installations and the 0.11.3 filename change

-Version 0.11.3 uses `AB_ReaSampler.jsfx` and appears as a new package identity in ReaPack.
-Synchronize the repository, then select this filename in Browse packages and install it for new instances.
-Keep the old installed file if saved projects reference it.
-If ReaPack offers to uninstall an obsolete package, retain it until those projects have been migrated.
-ReaPack installs into its own repository/category directory and does not automatically migrate those project references.
-Use the ReaPack-managed copy for new instances.
-Keep the repository name and Instruments/AB_ReaSampler.jsfx path stable after publication.

 ## Requirements and limits